modlix-india/api-test-vs-code-plugin/README.md

-# API Test Plugin
+# REST API Tester Plugin

 This repository contains the REST API Tester plugin source code.
+The UI is similar to Postman.
+Easy to use and secure to distribute among your team for free.

 This plugin consists of two editors, one **apit** file editor and **var** file editor.